TaylorFraser64/TaylorFraser64.github.io/README.md

 #### 3. C Projects
 A small collection of Programs in C for various (mostly learning) purposes\
 Contains a money-tracking Betting game, a bitmap image manipulator, and a Seven Segment Display Controller
+#### 3. Supermileage CAN BUS PCB
+A description and project files for the custom PCB designed for UBC's Supermileage design team.\
+The purpose of this projects was to enable communications between elements such as healights and steering wheel driver inputs through the CAN BUS LAN communiaction protocol.
+This project uses a Texas Instruments MSP430 2553 microcontroller, MCP2515 CAN controller IC, and a CAN tranceiver.
 #### More to come!